 The new Covid vaccines represent an amazing leap in technology by using man made genetic material called messenger RNA (mRNA) to instruct the host cells to actually make the subunits normally found on the outside of the pathogen.
 The mRNA gets into the host cells and instructs a little protein producing factory called a ribosome to crank out the subunits.

-The genetic code vaccines don’t get into the host DNA and “change our DNA” as some interpret, rather they only give instructions to the ribosomes outside of the cell nucleus which holds the host DNA chain.
-Again, the mRNA can’t get into the nucleus of the cell where the host DNA resides.
-And, mRNA can’t get into the energy producing mitochondria where mitochondrial DNA resides.
+The genetic code vaccines are not supposed to get into the host DNA and “change our DNA” as some interpret, rather only give instructions to the ribosomes outside of the cell nucleus which holds the host DNA chain.
+Again, the mRNA isn’t supposed to get into the nucleus of the cell where the host DNA resides.
+And, mRNA isn’t supposed to get into the energy producing mitochondria where mitochondrial DNA resides.

 The end result of any of these methods is the immune system recognizing and remembering the pathogen thus being prepped to jump into action should the real pathogen show up.
 Most vaccines require subsequent, repeat administration, called boosters, in order to refresh the memory of the immune system and impart a long acting immunity.